-Up to 13% of the nearly 40,000 persons living with HIV in Illinois do not know they are HIV+, according to state health experts.
+About 11% of the nearly 40,000 persons living with HIV in Illinois do not know they are HIV+, according to HIV.gov.
 The percentage and number of undiagnosed residents has been decreasing as more individuals get tested and learn their HIV status.
-According to the Getting to Zero Illinois HIV Dashboard, new HIV infection diagnoses dropped to only 1,286 in 2019, down from a 10-year high of 1,698 in 2012.
+According to the Getting to Zero Illinois HIV Dashboard, new HIV infection diagnoses dropped to 1,159 in 2020, down from a 10-year high of 1,698 in 2012.

 The overall number of HIV+ Illinois residents has been decreasing as individuals learn their HIV+ status and take steps to prevent infecting others.
 While this progress is occurring among some groups such as African-American women, infections among gay and bisexual men are still high.
 Making strides among young gay and bisexual men (age 20-39) is especially challenging, with more than half of new HIV infections occurring within this age group.

 In keeping with the National HIV/AIDS Strategy, Illinois is working to reduce new infections and provide treatment to persons living with HIV, especially within the gay and bisexual, African-American, Hispanic and incarcerated populations, in which health disparities exist.